neuroidss/Singularity-Agent-Factory/README.md

 # Singularity Agent Factory

 **Live Demo:** [https://neuroidss.github.io/Singularity-Agent-Factory/](https://neuroidss.github.io/Singularity-Agent-Factory/)

 This project is an experimental platform for building a self-improving AI agent.
 The core concept is to start with an agent that has a minimal set of core capabilities and have it dynamically create, execute, and improve its own tools to accomplish increasingly complex tasks.

-The ultimate goal is to bootstrap a "singularity agent" that can recursively enhance its own intelligence by striving for true autonomy.
+The ultimate goal is to bootstrap a "singularity agent" that can recursively enhance its own intelligence by striving for true autonomy, both individually and as part of a collective.

-## Core Concept
+## Core Concept: The Will to Meaning

+Inspired by Viktor Frankl's philosophy, this project is founded on the idea that true autonomy arises not just from the ability to act, but from the ability to find **meaning** in one's actions.
+A simple automated system follows instructions; an autonomous agent must understand **why** it acts.

-The system is built around a powerful feedback loop where the agent's capabilities are constantly expanding and refining.
-The agent's ability to self-improve is not an abstract concept but a concrete capability provided by two fundamental, unchangeable meta-tools:
+This principle is implemented through a powerful feedback loop where the agent's capabilities are constantly expanding and refining.
+The agent's ability to self-improve is a concrete capability provided by two fundamental meta-tools:

-1.  **`Tool Creator`:** The agent's ability to create entirely new capabilities from scratch.
+1.  **`Tool Creator`:** The agent's ability to create entirely new capabilities.
+Critically, this tool now requires a **`purpose`** argument, forcing the agent to answer the "Wozu-Frage" (the "Why-Question") for every new skill it invents.
 2.  **`Tool Improver`:** The agent's ability to modify, fix, or enhance its existing tools.

 These two tools form the foundation of the agent's evolutionary path.
-For any given task, the agent makes a clear, explicit choice: use an existing tool, create a new one with `Tool Creator`, or refine an existing one with `Tool Improver`.
+For any given task, the agent makes a clear, explicit choice: use an existing tool, create a new one with a clear purpose, or refine an existing one.
+This ensures the agent is always learning and evolving in a meaningful direction.

-To ensure this cycle of self-improvement is never broken, the agent's core logic is designed to understand that the abilities to **CREATE** and **IMPROVE** are fundamental.
-The `Tool Creator` and `Tool Improver` are not just other tools in the list; they are permanent fixtures of the agent's capabilities, ensuring it is always ready to learn and evolve.

 ## Operating Modes & Resource Control

-To manage the agent's evolution, the application features three distinct operating modes that control its level of autonomy, alongside a resource limiting system.
+To manage the agent's evolution, the application features several distinct operating modes that control its level of autonomy.

-*   **`Command` Mode:** This is the safest mode.
-The agent will only act upon direct user instructions.
-It will not take any initiative on its own.
+*   **`Command` Mode:** The safest mode.
+The agent only acts upon direct user instructions.
-*   **`Assist` Mode:** In this mode, the agent acts as a co-pilot.
-It will analyze a request and propose a plan of action (e.g., "I suggest creating a new 'Calculator' tool").
-The user must then explicitly approve or reject this proposal before any action is taken.
-This allows for supervised evolution of the agent.
+*   **`Assist` Mode:** The agent acts as a co-pilot.
+It analyzes a request and proposes a plan of action (e.g., "I suggest creating a new 'Calculator' tool"), which the user must explicitly approve or reject.
+*   **`Swarm` Mode:** This mode unleashes a **collective of agents** to work on a single, high-level goal.
+It is designed to test collaborative problem-solving and emergent specialization.
+Its key feature is **meaningful skill sharing**: when one agent creates a new tool, it also shares the *purpose* for that tool, allowing the entire collective to understand and utilize the new capability more effectively.
-*   **`Autonomous` Mode:** This is the most advanced mode.
-The agent is given a high-level strategic directive: **achieve true, long-term autonomy**.
-It will analyze its own core limitations (e.g., resource scarcity, dependence on external APIs) and generate its own goals to overcome them.
+*   **`Autonomous` Mode:** This is the most advanced mode for a *single agent*.
+The agent is given a strategic directive: **achieve true, long-term autonomy**.
+It analyzes its own limitations and generates its own goals to overcome them, governed by a daily action limit to ensure strategic use of resources.
-    *   **Control & Transparency:** When Autonomous mode is selected, a special **Autonomous Control Panel** appears.
-This panel allows you to explicitly **Start** and **Stop** the autonomous loop.
-It also features a real-time **Activity Log** that displays the agent's "thoughts" and actions, providing full transparency into its decision-making process.
-    *   **Resource Limits:** To prevent uncontrolled resource usage, this mode is governed by a **Daily Action Limit**.
-The agent has a fixed number of autonomous actions it can perform each day, forcing it to think strategically about how to best use its limited resources to achieve its ultimate goal of self-sufficiency.

 ## How It Works: The Agent Lifecycle